chochain/weForth/README.md

 # weForth - Web eForth with WASM

 WebAssembly enpowered eForth on web browsers.
 Is it faster?
 Is it more portable?
+Yes, and Yes.

 Well, on my aged laptop, the impression is pretty exciting!
 It's about 2x faster than pure Javascript implementation on a browser and at 1/4 speed of C/C++ natively compiled code on CPU.
 On the portability end, though not exactly plug-and-play but some simple alteration turned my C code web-eabled.
 Of course, WASM has not integrated with the front-end well enough, updating DOM is a different feat.